 To speed up the initial upload process, consider using a desktop app for your service, if available.
 Before using a dedicated Mac app, however, make sure to transfer all your media from an iPhone, iPod touch or iPad to your computer.

-Due to a much enhanced Spotlight in iOS 9 which can now search inside apps, backed up photos and videos might be discoverable in Spotlight and searchable by name, contact, tag and other parameters.
+Due to a much enhanced iOS Spotlight, which can search inside apps, backed up photos and videos might be discoverable in Spotlight and searchable by name, contact, tag and other parameters.

 It’s worth pointing out that some cloud-storage apps let you adjust cache size to help further trim down storage usage on entry-level iOS device models.